gkoniaris/vacations-planner/README.md

 - Error handling using custom exceptions as well as global error handling
 - Custom validators that can be injected in controllers through the DI container
 - Authentication / authorization using PHP sessions
+- Commands to be able to run multiple operations in a queue and later abstract it in a queue worker
 - A simple mailer library using PHPMailer
 - Migration and seed scripts